 A doctor I worked with once said to me “if everyone gave up smoking I’d be out of a job”.
-That’s not strictly true, however, because even though the smoking rate has gone down since awareness campaigns and Government restrictions on the sale of cigarettes, there are still other risk factors that can predispose us to disease.
-These include hereditary factors, lifestyle, age and sex, environmental factors and socioeconomic status.
+That’s not strictly true, however, because even though the smoking rate has gone down since awareness campaigns and Government restrictions on the sale of cigarettes, there are still other risk factors that can predispose us to disease like hereditary factors, lifestyle, age and sex, environmental factors and socioeconomic status.
 We can’t do much about our hereditary factors, age or sex, but we can control our lifestyle, environment and socioeconomic status to a certain degree.

 Another thing we can control is our awareness of signs and symptoms that could warrant a trip to the doctor, such as: